Christine L. Copper

 Annapolis, MD 21402-5026

-General Overview of Capillary Electrophoresis and Microchip Separations
+General Overview of Capillary Electrophoresis and Micellar Electrokinetic Capillary Chromatography:

 Chemical separations are essential to many areas of science.
-Some example uses of chemical separations include detection of illegal drug use by individuals, purification of medications, analysis of foods for the presence of harmful pesticides, or determination of the amount of caffeine in coffee.
+Some example uses of chemical separations include detection of illegal drug use by individuals, purification of medications, analysis of foods for the presence of harmful pesticides, or determination of the amount of caffeine in coffee, and types of dyes in fabric.

-Chemical species are separated in capillary electrophoresis (CE) by placing the sample to be analyzed into a small (inner diameter of 50 mm) glass tube which contains a buffer solution and applying a high (20-30 kV) voltage across the length (typically 35 cm) of the tube.
-The field that is applied causes different chemical species, according to their charge and size, to travel at different rates through the tube towards a detection system.
+Chemical species are separated in capillary electrophoresis (CE) by placing the sample to be analyzed into a small (inner diameter of 50 mm) glass capillary tube which contains a buffer solution and applying a high (20-30 kV) voltage across the ~50 cm length of the capillary.
+The field that is applied causes different chemical species to travel at different rates, according to their charge and size, through the capillary towards a detection system.
+Micellar Electrokinetic Capillary Chromatography (MEKC) is a variant of CE which has micelles added to the buffer solution in the capillary.
+The micelles are spherically shaped aggregates of surfactant molecules that are charged on the outside but have a nonpolar center.
+Sample molecules will partition into the micelles based on their polarity thus the micelles act like a pseudo-stationary phase and allow neutral molecules to be separated.

-Various detection systems can be used in CE or microchip experiments.
+Various detection systems are used in CE or MEKC experiments.
 The most common systems are those that shine light from an ultraviolet lamp or a laser through the glass column or channels.
-Depending on the chemical species, this light could either be absorbed or could cause the species to emit light of a different wavelength.
-Either of these events can be easily seen using additional detection equipment such as a photomultiplier tube.
+Depending on the chemical species, this light is either be absorbed or causes the species to emit light of a different wavelength.
+Either of these events are easily seen using detection equipment such as a photomultiplier tube.